-In Part 1, we saw how the so-called mind-body connection includes not only the mind’s ability to affect the body—for better and worse—but the body’s ability to affect the mind as well.
-In Part 2, we’ll look at practical ways help your clients use that connection to achieve positive results.
+In Understanding the Mind-Body Connection, we saw how it includes not only the mind’s ability to affect the body—for better and worse—but the body’s ability to affect the mind as well.
+Here, we’ll look at practical ways help your clients use that connection to achieve positive results.

 The idea behind the sequencing you commonly see in yoga classes is to get the students, after gently warming up, to exert themselves physically to overcome tamas (or, in cases where it’s necessary, to burn off excessive rajas).
 That’s why activating practices like Kapalabhati (Skull-Shining Breath) and Surya Namaskar (Sun Salutations) usually are done early in a session.
 After a period of exertion, it’s common to then use gentler practices such as twists, forward bends, and inversions to progressively bring a rajasic mental state to a more balanced, calm, and peaceful (sattvic) one, in time for Savasana (Corpse Pose).
 If the student remains either tamasic or rajasic, this final resting pose is unlikely to be very therapeutic or satisfying.